TomMiksch/RankingSystem/README.md

 `pip install sportsreference`

-- Then run the script
+- Then run the script in your terminal with the year you would like to calculate.
+Will default to previous year if no year declared

-`python RankingSystem.py`
+`python RankingSystem.py 2018`

 - If you are running this on Python 2.7, replace